RapidAPI/DevRel-Stack-Data/guides/posts/api-document-rapidapi-hub/post.md

 So, you can easily show the following information about endpoints:

--   Request method to call the endpoint, such as POST, GET, etc.
+-   Request methods to call the endpoint, such as POST, GET, etc.
 -   Endpoint URL.
 -   Required and optional parameters for the endpoint.
 -   Data returned by the endpoint in response.